-Dental researchers discover how an oral bacterium can trigger colorectal cancerAugust 14th, 2013 in Cancer /
+Dental researchers discover how an oral bacterium can trigger colorectal cancerAugust 14, 2013 in Medicine & Health / Cancer

 Researchers from Case Western Reserve University School of Dental Medicine have discovered how a common oral bacterium can contribute to colorectal cancer, a finding that opens promising new research avenues for the development of approaches to prevent and treat the disease.